asifpinjari123/my-django-backend/README.md

 https://documenter.getpostman.com/view/28334318/2s9YC8wBUj

 - Required Fields:
-    first_name: First name of the user
+1. first_name: First name of the user
-    last_name: Last name of the user
+2. last_name: Last name of the user
-    username: Username for the user
+3. username: Username for the user
-    email: Email address of the user
+4. email: Email address of the user
-    password: Password for the user
+5. password: Password for the user
-    user_type: Set to "Talent"